Showmax/conveiro/README.md

 # Conveiro

-Conveiro is an open source library for feature visualization in deep convolutional networks.
+Conveiro (convolutional + oneiro, Greek for "dream") is an open source library for feature visualization in deep convolutional networks.
 It implements multiple techniques for visualization, such as laplace, multiscale,  deep dream and CDFS.

 All of these methods are based on:
 * https://distill.pub/2017/feature-visualization/